Foreign and Commonwealth Office Migrated Archives: Material held in other collections

-For the British authorities the task dealing with the wide-range and nature of the documents they had created was problematic.
-Cahal Milmo describes the now 'infamous' bonfire of documents as British authorities left India, describing a note found in TNA documents for officials to "carefully control any bonfires of secrets" to "avoid a situation similar to Indian in 1947 when the local press was filled with reports about the "pall of smoke" …over Delhi at the end of the Raj as British officials burnt their papers.".
-Destruction, as Ian Cobain's book 2016 book 'The History Thieves' details, later became official British Policy in colonies in the 1950 and 60's with regard to the secretive FCO 141 'migrated archives'.
+For the British authorities the task dealing with the wide-range and nature of the documents they had created was problematical.
+Cahal Milmo describes the now 'infamous' bonfire of documents as British authorities left India, describing a note found in TNA documents for officials to "carefully control any bonfires of secrets" to "avoid a situation similar to Indian in 1947 when the local press was filled with reports about the "pall of smoke" ...over Delhi at the end of the Raj as British officials burnt their papers.".
+Destruction, as Ian Cobain's book 2016 book 'The History Thieves' details, later became official British policy in colonies in the 1950 and 1960s with regard to the secretive FCO 141 'migrated archives'.

 Since 1947 there was a steady stream of demands from the newly formed Indian government requesting the return of the India Office Library from the UK.
 These many disputes spotlight "independent contestations over the inheritance of an imperial archive, reveals a post-colonial retention regime that resisted both parting with its riches as well as releasing classified documents, and traces the trajectory of a tussle over the centralisation of this corpus".
 The partition also highlighted the problems relating to partitioning archives relating to the independent countries arising from the partition, for example with the feeling that "Pakistan was created with a deficit not only in funds, armies, bureaucracies, but also in history".